How to Practice Voluntary Control

 In this measure of voluntary control the member is obliged to assure that the strength of the disturbance from his products is contained below VCCI specified level before distributing them in Japan.

-Before the shipment of his product, the member shall file conformity verification report to VCCI based on the MME Class of the product in question and affix the VCCI mark of the Class on the product and VCCI Alarm statement in the instruction manual.
-VCCI conducts market sampling test for the registered products to confirm that the product conform to VCCI rules.
+Before the shipment of his product the member shall file conformity verification report to VCCI based on the MME Class of the product in question and affix the VCCI mark of the Class on the product.
+The whole scheme of voluntary control is indicated in the following chart.

-Categorization of ITE
+Categorization of Equipment

 Confirmation of Compliance

-The member manufacturers should verify that their ITE products conform to the permissible tolerance of the technical requirements established by the Council.
+The member manufacturers should verify that their MME products conform to the permissible tolerance of the technical requirements established by the Council.